 About Leukoderma

-Causes of Leukoderma:
+Causes of leukoderma include:

 - Genetic factors: Family history can play a role in the development of leukoderma.
 Certain genes may increase the risk of developing the condition.